Q&A

 [4.Q] When will we know our schedule?
 Is there a set order of the tasks?

-[4.A] You will be given your exact schedule prior to the first day of the field competition.
+[4.A] You will be given your exact schedule approximately one week prior to the first day of the field competition.
 The order of tasks will be different for each team and is the luck of the draw.

 [5.Q] Different regions pay different taxes which puts regions with higher taxes at a financial disadvantage, with respect to the $22,000 budget cap.